fi-content2-games-platform/FIcontent.Gaming.Enabler.PoIMatchmaking/README.md

 6. Click the "Player Settings" button and open the "Resolution and Presentation" tab
   1. Ensure that "Default is Full Screen" is not ticked
   2. Set "Default Screen Width" to 600
-  3. Set "Default Screen Height" to 900
+  3. Set "Default Screen Height" to 1000
   4. Ensure "Run In Background" is ticked
+  5. Set "Display Resolution Dialog" to Disabled (optional)
-  5. Ensure "Resizeable Window" is ticked
+  6. Ensure "Resizeable Window" is ticked (optional)
 7. Click "Build" and choose the file name and where to save the file
 8. Run a jetty or tomcat instance of the server
 9. Open two instances of the client, ie., the program that has just been built